Oladimeji088/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a new readme for 6-firstdirectory
+one readme at a time